JoshuaHavilandCurtis/Gulp-Fractal-Design-System/README.md

 - Install Fractal CLI globally: `npm i -g @frctl/fractal`
 - Install all node packages: `npm install`
+- Run Gulp in the CLI: `gulp dev`
+- Run Build in the CLI: `gulp build`

 ### TODO
 - [x] Learning how to use Fractal